- any (adj., pron.)

-- Old English ænig "any, anyone," literally "one-y," from Proto-Germanic *ainagas (cf. Old Saxon enig, Old Norse einigr, Old Frisian enich, Dutch enig, German einig), from PIE *oi-no- "one, unique" (see one).
+- "one, a or an, some," Old English ænig (adjective, pronoun) "any, anyone," literally "one-y," from Proto-Germanic *ainagas (source also of Old Saxon enig, Old Norse einigr, Old Frisian enich, Dutch enig, German einig), from PIE *oi-no- "one, unique" (see one).
 The -y may have diminutive force here.

+As a noun, late 12c.; as an adverb, "in any degree," c.
+1400.
 Emphatic form any old ______ (British variant: any bloody ______) is recorded from 1896.
 At any rate is recorded from 1847.
 Among the large family of compounds beginning with any-, anykyn "any kind" (c.
-1300) did not survive, and Anywhen (1831) is rarely used, but OED calls it "common in Southern [British] dialects."
+1300) did not survive, and Anywhen (1831) is rarely used, but OED calls it "common in Southern [English] dialects."